Using the Terminal

 command is a single string that is the name of the namespace to change to.
 If you enter an invalid namespace name, ZNSPACE

 for more information.

-If you are within a transaction, a prefix is appended to the prompt to indicate the transaction level.
+If you are within a transaction, the prompt includes a prefix that indicates the transaction level.
 The prefix is of the form TLn:

 , where n